lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

 What's wrong with that, for me?

-1. I don't want to wade through a flood of duplicated, echoed items.
+1. I don't want to wade through a heavily-padded, user-friendly flood of duplicated, echoed items.
 1. I don't want to engage with the people—at least, not when I'm in a mood to feed on news.
+I want to catch up on what's been put out into the infosphere already, and *then* start talking about it.

 The design of Google+—which has spilled over into the Google Reader face-lift—is about engagement and not fast & efficient processing of